italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

       - JSON object containing the proof-of-possession key materials.
 By including a **cnf** (confirmation) claim in a JWT, the issuer of the JWT declares that the presenter is in control of the private key related to the public one defined in the **cnf** parameter.
 The recipient MUST cryptographically verify that the presenter is in control of that key.
       - `[RFC7800, Section 3.1] <https://www.iana.org/go/rfc7800>`_.
     * - **type**
-      - Credential type as a string, MUST be set to ``PersonIdentificationData``.
+      - Credential type as a string, MUST be set in accordance to the type obtained from the PID/(Q)EAA Issuer metadata.
+For example, in the case of the PID, it MUST be set to ``PersonIdentificationData``.
       - `[draft-terbu-sd-jwt-vc-latest.
 Section 4.2.2.2] <https://vcstuff.github.io/draft-terbu-sd-jwt-vc/draft-terbu-sd-jwt-vc.html#section-4.2.2.2>`__.
     * - **verified_claims**
       - JSON object containing the following sub-elements: